edesz/credit-card-churn/references/01_proposal.md

 ### Business Requirements

-1. (optional) Dashboard to visualize at-risk customers predicted by model, with business metrics
+The following will be provided in a private Cloudflare R2 storage bucket

+1. (File with At-Risk Customers) File with at-risk customers and with identification of at-risk customers that are predicted by the model to maximize Return on Investment (ROI) if they are targeted.